 The 5:2 diet is pretty much the most revolutionary thing to happen in the weight-loss world since Atkins.
 We've seen more new diets come and go (gluten-, dairy- and soya-free) than we've had hot dinners, but nothing's caused the kind of ripples that 5:2 has in a long time.
-We're chalking a large part of that success up to the fact that a) it works, and b) it's totally foolproof.
+We're chalking a large part of that success up to the fact that a) it seems to work, and b) it's totally foolproof.

 Then, of course, there's the obvious—by cutting the "active dieting" down to two days a week, that's a heck of a lot less time you have to spend crunching numbers in the kitchen and in the supermarket.
 But it means you are still eating around 2000 fewer calories each week.
 You can plan out your fast day meals in advance and what's more, you choose the fast days that suit you.
-Planning to have a "fast day" on Tuesday, then realise it's happy hour and two-for-one on tacos?
-No problem; you can simply switch your fast day to whenever works for you.
+Planning to have a "fast day" on Tuesday, then realize it's happy hour and two-for-one on tacos?
+No problem; you can simply switch your fast day to whenever it works for you.
 The only rule?
 You can't do two fasting days consecutively.

 On your fast days, with only 500 calories to play around with, you're going to want to be strategic.
 Think about your typical working weekday (no one on team Byrdie fancied a weekend fast, thanks very much).
 Are you more prone to a 4 p.m. slump, or do you crave calories until lunch then feel your appetite slip away a little more?
 Based on your appetite, choose when in the day to have a bigger meal, and when to have a more spartan snack.

-The flexibility and fuss-free nature of 5:2 makes it ideal for busy girls (Jennifer Aniston and Miranda Kerr are reportedly fans, and you know those ladies are on their grind), plus the plan has legions of fans who swear by the speed at which it helped them shift pounds.
+The flexibility and fuss-free nature of 5:2 make it ideal for busy girls (Jennifer Aniston and Miranda Kerr are reportedly fans, and you know those ladies are on their grind), plus the plan has legions of fans who swear by the speed at which it helped them shift pounds.

 "Take a small piece (120gr) of very fresh tuna and sear on each side for no longer than one minute.
 Chop half a large avocado into small cubes, add chopped chives, one teaspoon of olive oil and juice of half a lime.
 Shred about a quarter of a small purple cabbage and add a small amount of chopped fresh rosemary, one tablespoon of grapeseed oil, a tablespoon of rice vinegar and season to taste.
 The fresh tomato salsa is optional but adds water and some lycopene content."